IBM-Cloud/onprem-integration-demo/README.md

 	$ sudo ufw allow 3306/tcp
 	```

-9. Grant remote access to your MySQL DB instance using your `root` password and then restart the mysql service:
+9. Grant remote access to your MySQL DB instance (by using the password you assigned in step 1 above) and then restart the mysql service:

 	```
 	$ mysql -u root -p